IU-MyMini/InteractiveCourseGrading/docs/architecture/tech-stack.md

 ## Database

 * **PostgreSQL:** A powerful, open-source object-relational database.
 It is highly reliable, feature-rich (supporting complex queries, JSONB types, etc.), and well-supported by EF Core.
 It's a proven choice for production applications requiring data integrity.

+---

+## Static analysis

+This section outlines the tools used to maintain code quality, enforce style consistency, and ensure test reliability within the .NET ecosystem.

+* **dotnet format:** The built-in code formatter and linter for the .NET SDK.
+It enforces code style preferences and analyzes code quality based on our `.editorconfig` rules, ensuring a consistent and readable codebase without manual formatting effort.
+* **xUnit:** The premier open-source unit testing framework for .NET.
+We use it to write and run automated tests, which ensures individual units of code function correctly and prevents regressions.
+* **coverlet.collector:** A cross-platform code coverage framework.
+It integrates with the build process to measure how much of our code is actually executed by our tests, helping us identify untested logic and maintain high quality standards.
+* **Microsoft.NET.Test.Sdk:** The core MSBuild targets and properties required for building .NET test projects.
+It acts as the bridge that allows our tests and coverage tools to run seamlessly via the standard `dotnet test` command and in CI/CD pipelines.